-Policy: Youth Produced Sexual Imagery (Sexting) Policy and Procedure

-Summary: This policy outlines the Academic Guardians UK (AGUK) approach to reports of sexting
+Policy: Youth Produced Sexual Imagery (Sexting) Policy and Procedure Summary: This policy outlines the Academic Guardians UK (AGUK) approach to reports of sexting disclosures, handling devices and imagery, risk assessing situations, partnership working, recording incidents and involving parents and schools where appropriate.
 This policy will be applicable for disclosures and incidents which happen to an AGUK student when they are not at school (as the school policy will be implemented when in school), and under the care of AGUK - for example while with a host family, during an event or during a transfer.
-This guidance is based on the report 'Sexting in Schools and Colleges - responding to incidents and safeguarding young people' (UK Council for Child

-Internet Safety), and Keeping Children Safe in Education 2019

-Policy Owner: Andrew Kettle (Designated Safeguarding & Prevent Lead) Update: January 2020

-Next Review Date: January 2021
+This guidance is based on the report 'Sexting in Schools and Colleges - responding to incidents and safeguarding young people' (UK Council for Child Internet Safety), and Keeping Children Safe in Education 2019 Policy Owner: Andrew Kettle (Designated Safeguarding & Prevent Lead) Update: August 2022 Next Review Date: August 2023